 Interesting Facts About Moths

-Though these insects are often viewed as pests, there are so many different facts about them that make them interesting insects to come across.
+Though these insects are often viewed as pests, which is why we’re talking about moth control on our pest management website, there are so many different facts about them that make them interesting insects to come across.
 Here are a few of the most interesting facts that we’ve come to learn about moths.

 - There are many more species of moths than butterflies.
 Both moths and butterflies belong to the Lepidoptera family.
 All species of butterflies make up anywhere from six to 11 percent of the Lepidoptera family, while moths make up roughly 84 to 94 percent of the Lepidoptera family.

 - Moths are Holometabolus.
-This means that they require a complete metamorphosis in their lifestyle.
+This means that they require a complete metamorphosis in their life cycle.
 They begin as an egg, turn into larvae, will build their cocoon and then turn into an adult moth.